the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

 ## Hard vs Soft Requirements

 Items in the consistency checklist are categorised into hard and soft requirements.
-Hard requirements are essential consistency checks that a chapter must pass so that _The Turing Way_ builds without errors, and is readable and accessible by everyone.
+Hard requirements are essential consistency checks that a chapter must pass so that _The Turing Way_ builds without errors.
+Moreover, they make the chapter readable and accessible to everyone.

 Soft requirements, on the other hand, are nice-to-have consistency checks that a chapter should pass.
 These checks greatly enhance the overall look and feel of the book but can be safely ignored if they cannot be integrated into your contribution.